How does your garden grow?

 Interactive garden display

-Make a collection of books and posters about gardens, garden animals and gardening, such as The Gardening Book by Jane Bull (Dorling Kindersley) and Eddie’s Garden by Sarah Garland (Frances Lincoln).
+Make a collection of books and posters about gardens, garden animals and gardening, such as Eddie’s Garden by Sarah Garland (Frances Lincoln) and Winnie’s Amazing Pumpkin by Valerie Thomas (OUP Oxford).
 Share them with the children and talk about the range of plants and animals that you might expect to live and grow there.
 Have the children ever helped to grow anything in their own gardens?
 Be sensitive to individual circumstances.

-Garden books and posters; cassette or CD of garden and bird sounds; cassette or CD player; green backing paper; assortment of paper and card; collage materials; paints; colouring and drawing materials; fabric in garden colours.
+Garden books and posters; recordings of garden and bird sounds; green backing paper; assortment of paper and card; collage materials; paints; colouring and drawing materials; fabric in garden colours.